Mike Hosking: Just add water for a xenophobic political 'scandal'

 The company will send water offshore.

-Now before the election this of course was outrageous.
-There was upset across the land as councils signed off deals with companies that would bottle up our water, stick a picture of a snowy mountain on it and make a fortune.
+Now before the election this, of course, was outrageous.
+There was upset across the land as councils signed deals with companies that would bottle our water, stick a picture of a snowy mountain on it and make a fortune.

 Locals picketed and protested, we all wondered how any of this was possible - and yet here we are, seven or eight short months later and another company has a rubber stamp.